Best Car Insurance in South Carolina (2026)

 Pick the right coverage amount

 South Carolina has minimum coverage requirements all drivers must meet, but you’ll probably need more coverage than this.
 It’s a good idea to talk to an insurance agent to determine your coverage needs based on your vehicle, driving history, and location.
-For instance, you may want comprehensive coverage if you live in an area affected by hurricanes.
+For instance, you may want comprehensive coverage if you live in a costal area affected by hurricanes.

 Read reviews